What is Translation Memory? Complete Guide to TM [2026]

 Step 5: TM Update

-After translation, the new or edited segments are added to the TM, continuously growing your linguistic asset.
+After translation, new or edited segments go back into the TM, continuously growing your linguistic asset.

 Visual Workflow